huplay/demo-gpt-java/README.md

 Or on any systems:```java -jar target/demo-gpt-app.jar <model-name>```

+The models are organized in a folder structure, so somtimes the `model-name` should contain it's path.
+For example:

+`run GPT-1`

+`run GPT-2/SMALL`

+`run GPT-NEO/SMALL`

+`run GPT-NEOX/20B`

-If you want to use the Vector API version (in the case you installed that variant) you have to use the ``run2 <model-name>`` command.
+If you want to use the Vector API version (in the case you installed that variant) you have to use the ``runv <model-name>`` command.
 This is necessary because the Vector API isn't ready (as of Java 20), added only as an incubator module, so we have to execute the Java Virtual Machine telling we want to use this incubator feature.

 Using larger models it is necessary to increase the heap size (memory for Java).
-The ```run.bat / run2.bat``` handles it automatically, but if the app is called directly you should use the Java -Xmx and Xms flags.
+The ```run.bat / runv.bat``` handles it automatically, but if the app is called directly you should use the Java -Xmx and Xms flags.

 ## Additional command line parameters ##